pivotal-sadubois/tanzu-demo-hub/demos/tanzu-data-postgres/README.md

 $ ./tanzu-postgres-deploy-singleton.sh
 ```

-Play the recorded 'asciinema' demo in a teminal:
+Play the recorded 'asciinema' demo in a teminal (no kubernetes cluster or tdh environment required)
 ```
 $ ./tdh-demo-playback.sh asciinema/tanzu-postgres-deploy-singleton.cast
 ```